 The next morning we checked-out and grabbed breakfast at the Tall Timber Restaurant.
-I tried to consume as many calories as possible, which was remarkably easy due to the fact the my omelet was 80% cheese, 15% egg, 5% vegetables, and deep fried in 100% oil.
-Feeling a bit nauseous from the mornings events, we started our windy drive up the mountain.
-The weather was glorious, and stayed so for the whole trip.
-Bright blue skies, not a cloud to be seen.
-Perfect weather, until the sun started to set, and then my body turned into a shivering mess.
+I tried to consume as many calories as possible, which was remarkably easy due to the fact my omelet was 80% cheese, 15% egg, 5% vegetables, and deep fried in 100% oil.
+We started our windy drive up the mountain.
+The weather was glorious and stayed that way for the remainder of the trip.
+There were bright blue skies, not a cloud to be seen.
+It was perfect weather just until the sun started to set, and then my body turned into a shivering mess.
 Barely able to keep warm, each night I would dive into my sleeping bag creating a cocoon.
 Waiting for the sun to return the next day.

 Day one started off relatively easy.
 A few scrambles, through some gullies, up and the down.
 We finished the day 30 minutes before sunset.
 I was tired, but content.
 My shoulders a bit stiff, but nothing too out of the ordinary.
 I was reassured.
 I can handle this, I thought.
 The next morning we took our time.
 A late start to the day followed by a long lunch.
 We had traversed through giant lava boulders, up and down giant gullies.
 A good enough hike to call it a day.
 As we continued to hike, we were extremely confident that we had trekked half of our anticipated 11 miles.
 After passing a sign post, we realized that in fact we had only hiked 2 miles and that we had 9 more to go.
 It was now 2 pm, and I had a very unsettling feeling in my stomach.
 (This is the point at which I almost cried).
 We ended the day at 9:00 pm in the dark.
 The last two miles were spent carefully hiking down a mountain (trying not to fall off the cliff edge), guided by a tiny light.
 Paranoia had slowly begun to kick in, and my intense fear of being eaten by a cougar was getting the best of me.